-Roger Taylor (born Roger Meddows Taylor; 26 July 1949), is an English musician, singer and songwriter, he is best known for his work as drummer, backing vocalist and occasional lead vocalist of the band Queen.
-As a drummer he is known for his unique sound and is considered one of the most influential rock drummers of the 1970s and '80s.
-As a songwriter, Taylor contributed songs to the band's albums from the very beginning, composing at least one track on every album, and (in the early days) usually sang lead vocals on his own compositions.
+Roger Taylor (born Roger Meddows Taylor; 26 July 1949), is an English musician, singer and songwriter, best known as the drummer of the band Queen, but is also served as occasional songwriter and occasional lead vocalist.
+As a drummer, he is renowned for his unique sound and is considered one of the most influential rock drummers of the 1970s and '80s.
+As a songwriter, Taylor contributed songs to the band's albums from the very beginning, composing at least one track on every album, and (in the early days) usually singing lead vocals on his own compositions.
 He also wrote six of the band's hits, "Radio Ga Ga", "A Kind of Magic","Heaven For Everyone", "Breakthru", "The Invisible Man", and "These Are the Days of Our Lives". as well as co-writing the UK number 1's 'Under Pressure' and 'Innuendo', a track for which he wrote the lyrics and guided the overall formulation.
-He is also commonly known to have been the main writer on the international Top Ten hit 'One Vision' although the track is credited to the whole band.
-He is considered as a multi-instrumentalist who plays drums, guitar, bass and keyboards, as heard on his debut solo album in which he played all instruments and sang all vocals.
+He is also commonly known to have been the main writer on the international Top Ten hit 'One Vision', although the track is credited to the whole band.
 He has collaborated with such artists as Eric Clapton, Roger Waters, Roger Daltrey, Robert Plant, Phil Collins, Genesis, Jimmy Nail, Elton John, Gary Numan, Shakin' Stevens, Foo Fighters, Al Stewart, Steve Vai, Yoshiki Hayashi, Cherie, and Bon Jovi.
-As a producer he has produced albums by Virginia Wolf, Jimmy Nail and Magnum.
+As a producer, he has produced albums by Virginia Wolf, Jimmy Nail and Magnum.
 He currently resides in Guildford, Surrey, but also has a home in Helford, Cornwall.

 This entry is from Wikipedia, the user-contributed encyclopedia.
 It may not have been reviewed by professional editors and is licensed under an Attribution-ShareAlike Creative Commons License.
 If you find the biography content factually incorrect, defamatory or highly offensive you can edit this article at Wikipedia.
 Find out more about our use of this data.